shunkakinoki/ex-sentrei/packages/pioneer/src/ycombinator/README.md

 1. Enhances.

 The video chat UI will be optimized depending on the use-case.
 No same blatant set of controls each time.
-We aim to deliver the best possible user experience through providing dedicated features depending on the purpose of the room.
+We aim to deliver the best possible user experience through providing dedicated features depending on the purpose of each room.

 2. Fun.

-Compete with your teammates through a dedicated leaderboard, and occasionally poke at others if you are taking a break.
+Compete with your teammates through a dedicated leaderboard, and occasionally poke at others if you are feeling like taking a break.
 Hop into "bonding" rooms to recreate the feeling of spontaneous conversations online.

 3. Seamless.